Publishing, marketing and selling your novel

 Cons

 Very low royalties.
-The greatest con of traditional publishing is the royalty percentages.
+The greatest problem with traditional publishing is the royalty percentages.
 You typically receive around 10% from each book sold, and the publisher keeps the other 90% of the profits.
 If your book sells for £10 you'll receive £1.
 If making a profit from your book is your sole motivation for writing and publishing your book, then you need to think carefully before signing on with a traditional publisher.
 And any advance is something that you have to pay back.

 Author receives an advance.
 This may seem like it should be in the pros section.
 However, you have to pay that advance back in royalties before you see any money transferred into your bank account.
 If your book doesn’t sell well and doesn’t connect with readers then you might not see any profit from your book at all.
 Nothing lost but nothing gained.